blossomingiris/MERN_E-commerce-website/README.md

  - aos (animation on scroll)

  ### Watch live-demo is [here]()

+### User usage:
+To start shopping you need to create an user account.
+Note: To test paypal payment method you need to have your own developer account in paypal.

+### Admin usage:
+To have access to admin dashboard login as admin with forfard credentials:
+login: admin@admin.com
+password: admin@admin.com

 ### Running application:
 - make sure you have own credentials in server/.env for MONGO_URI, PORT, JWT_SECRET_KEY, STRIPE_SECRET_KEY